Bring your career to life: choose horticulture

 Learn to grow today

-There are two main pathways to enter the horticulture industry; applying for an apprenticeship within a business or gaining a formal qualification from an educational institute.
+There are two main pathways to enter the horticulture industry: applying for a role within a business or gaining a formal qualification from an educational institute.

-Many horticulture businesses prefer to hire apprentices into general roles and upskill them internally.
+Horticulture businesses prefer to hire apprentices/workers into general roles and upskill them internally.
 Workers will gain experience across the business before moving into skilled roles in a specific stream of work.

-Explore existing NGIV member employment opportunities at - https://www.ngiv.com.au/employment
+Explore existing NGIV member employment opportunities at: www.ngiv.com.au/employment